 - Food recommendation: There are many places to eat in Waterbom.
 Chill out at The Shack, a Caribbean inspired restaurant, with great food and wooden deck seating with a view!
 Alternatively, check out the Italian Thai blend at Thaitalian.

-You’ll be heading further South for the rest of the day, so on your way down, make a stop at Waterbom Bali in Kuta.
+You’ll be heading further South for the rest of the day.
+On your way down, make a stop at Waterbom Bali in Kuta.

 Waterbom Bali was crowned the best water park in Asia, in the 2018 Tripadvisor travelers choice awards!
 A well-deserved title, in our opinion.
 The park is covered in gorgeous tropical greenery, which makes you feel like you’re sliding right through the middle of a jungle!